Why Do I Get Overwhelmed So Easily?

 Set healthy boundaries

 Due to their empathic nature, HSPs may find that they tend to overextend themselves and absorb the emotions and needs of others, which may lead them to feel overwhelmed.
-Setting healthy boundaries can be crucial for HSPs to protect their energy, maintain emotional well-being, and prevent burnout.
+Setting healthy boundaries can be crucial for HSPs to safeguard their energy, maintain emotional well-being, and prevent burnout.
 It can be healthy and normal to assert your limits and needs and say no in situations where you believe you may become overwhelmed.

 Practice self-care